AhmedBadary/AhmedBadary.github.io/content/research/dl/cnn_5.md

 {: #content3}

 1. **Convolutions:**{: style="color: SteelBlue"}{: .bodyContents3 #bodyContents31}
-    :   A Convolution is a mathematical operation on two functions (f and g) to produce a third function, that is typically viewed as a modified version of one of the original functions, giving the integral of the pointwise multiplication of the two functions as a function of the amount that one of the original functions is translated.
+    :   A Convolution is a mathematical operation on two functions (f and g) to produce a third function, that is typically viewed as a modified version of one of the original functions, giving the integral of the point-wise multiplication of the two functions as a function of the amount that one of the original functions is translated.
     :   The convolution of the __continous__ functions f and g:
     :   $${\displaystyle {\begin{aligned}(f*g)(t)&\,{\stackrel {\mathrm {def} }{=}}\ \int _{-\infty }^{\infty }f(\tau )g(t-\tau )\,d\tau \\&=\int _{-\infty }^{\infty }f(t-\tau )g(\tau )\,d\tau .\end{aligned}}}$$
     :   The convolution of the __discreet__ functions f and g: